 Departure is at 10am on Friday morning.

 Services are the main focus at HHBC.
-We open with exciting songs, then usually have a choir special from our youth staff, and followed by a Bible message from God’s Word.
+We have with exciting, camp-feel songs, have a choir special from our youth staff, and engage fully in a message from God’s Word.
 We then invite the young people to respond in an invitation, where counselors are ready to help.
 Our desire is for souls to be saved and Christians to be revived.
-Your prayers are appreciated.

 Our motto is “It is easier to build boys and girls than to repair men and women.”
 HHBC exists to instill Bible truths/values and the Gospel of Jesus Christ in the hearts of young people and adults.
 The Bible is primarily given through the preaching services.
 We strive to do so in a compassionate and loving manner, never demeaning or demanding.